 What is cancer-related fatigue?

 Fatigue is a feeling of being physically, emotionally, or mentally tired, weak, or exhausted.
 It's a symptom of cancer and also the most common side effect of cancer treatment.
+Cancer-related fatigue tends to be more severe than the fatigue people without cancer sometimes have.
+Cancer-related fatigue lasts longer and is not relieved by sleep.

 Some people with cancer have described fatigue as being tired to the bones or hitting a wall.
 Others say it is the most distressing side effect of cancer treatment.
 Fatigue may make you unable to work or do physical activity.
 It can make it hard to be involved with your family, socialize with friends, or complete daily activities.
 It can also make it hard for you to focus and pay attention.
 Sometimes it even causes people to miss cancer treatments.

 Having fatigue doesn't mean the cancer is getting worse or treatment isn't working.
-Fatigue can come and go or it might stay for awhile.
+Fatigue can come and go, or it might stay for a while.
 Fatigue from chemotherapy tends to be the worst a few days after treatment and then gets better before the next treatment.
 Fatigue from radiation can start slowly after a few weeks of treatment and get worse as treatment goes on.
 It may last many months after treatment is finished.

 Fatigue is different for everyone.
 It's important to talk about it with your healthcare team and describe how you feel.
 Some of the problems linked to cancer-related fatigue can be treated.